ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 ![](attachments/increase-recorder-coverage-2/no-mx-name-listview.png)

-The ATS Recorder cannot record the options in the navigation list, as they do not have a mx-name.
+The ATS Recorder cannot record the options in the navigation list, as they do not have an mx-name.
 For the same reason, the ATS Helper can not interact with these options.
 The ATS Helper shows the mx-name of the complete navigation list, instead of the options:

 ![](attachments/increase-recorder-coverage-2/no-mx-name-listview-app-e.png)